-"Enable Using 1-Bit Object": the channel will switch from active to inactive (and vice versa) by receiving a binary value through the "[PDx] Enable Channel" object.
+- ➤ Control Object: 1-Bit [enabled/disabled]: the channel will switch from active to inactive (and vice versa) by receiving a binary value through the "[Cx] Lock Status" object. - Control Object: Scene [enabled/disabled]: the channel will switch between enabled and disabled depending on the scene values received through the "Scene Input" object.